agent18/agent18.github.io/_posts/2020-06-20-narrowing-down-the-claims-2.markdown

 ^^ is arguably the hardest paragraph to do this excercise.

-**Claim**: It is interesting to compare "this" progress with the estimated effect of Deworming
+**Claim**: It is interesting to compare "this" progress with the estimated effect of Deworming.

-**re-write Claim**: Estimated increase in gdp per capita from 2000 to 2010 is 1000 times higher than estimated gdp per capita as a result of Deworming.
+**re-write Claim**: Estimated increase in GDP per capita from 2000 to 2010 is 1000 times higher than estimated GDP per capita as a result of Deworming.

-**Note**: I could make an estimate on gdp per capita if I had an estimate on the income gains.
+**Note**: I could make an estimate on GDP per capita if I had an estimate on the income gains.
 But reading the paper for income gains was "hard". and the paper is being ["disqualified"](https://www.givewell.org/international/technical/programs/deworming) as evidence by
 GiveWell.
 Not sure how to proceed as a result.
 Also, there re no